frainmaster/Subtitle-.srt-file-editor/README.md

 ![](https://github.com/frainmaster/Subtitle-.srt-file-editor/blob/master/1.PNG)

-TIP: The path of the folder can be taken from the properties of the text file itself or clicking the path box (*I mean, if you are a programmer you should know how this works*)
+TIP: The path of the folder can be taken from the properties of the text file itself or clicking the path box (*I mean, if you are a programmer you should know how things works*)

 ![](https://github.com/frainmaster/Subtitle-.srt-file-editor/blob/master/2.PNG)